DariefMaes/power-outages/README.md

 ## Framing a Prediction Problem

-I dedcided to create a regression predictor to predict the total sales of particular states.
+I decided to create a regression predictor to predict the total sales of particular states.
 This can be important as states need to know how their total sales, and thus production, can be impacted by particular aspects.
 This can be total customers, but also how well the economy is even doing.
 If a state seems to be in an economic downturn, they can implement policies to boost the economy.
 I will predict TOTAL.SALES as this is mainly responsible for getting the total sales per state.

 <iframe
-  src="assets/sales_customer_state.html"
+  src="assets/sales_customers_state.html"
   width="800"
   height="600"
   frameborder="0"